Globik/minichat/README.md

 # minichat
-minichat on nodejs and socketio
+minichat on nodejs and ws.js